robisim74/tensorflow-docker-dev-wsl/README.md

   - Update `USER_UID` and `USER_GID` _ARGs_ (use `id` command in your Terminal to get them)
   - Update required packages (optional)
 - Update pip packages in `requirements.txt` (optional)
-- Open your project with VS Code and reopen in Container: (F1) use the **Dev Containers: Reopen in Container** command
+- Open your project in WSL with VS Code and reopen in Container: (F1) use the **Dev Containers: Reopen in Container** command

 Run `pyhton main.py` to test it.